Iran-US Ceasefire on the Brink as Death Toll Reaches 3,375 and Peace Talks Stall

 What's Next

 The expiry of the US-Iran ceasefire is the most immediate flashpoint.
 If the truce is not extended, a resumption of hostilities could trigger a further spike in oil prices and a new wave of market volatility.
-The Islamabad peace talks are seen as the best remaining diplomatic avenue for a more durable settlement.
+The Islamabad peace talks are seen as the best remaining diplomatic avenue for a more durable settlement, and the international community will be watching closely for any sign of progress.
+The Israel-Lebanon ceasefire also remains fragile, and any breakdown there could further complicate the broader regional picture.

 Sources: The Guardian; France 24